torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

     - Likely most other high performance CPUs.
 Contact your CPU vendor for details.

-Whether a processor is affected or not can be read out from the Spectre vulnerability files in sysfs.
+Whether a processor is affected or yest can be read out from the Spectre vulnerability files in sysfs.
 See :ref:`spectre_sys_info`.

 Related CVEs